 Which gets to the heart of the matter, which is that the inequality challenge we face is not just one of regional economic differences.
 Our inequality is fractal in nature, replicated at every level.
 It is inequality and division within our places that is an equally – and growing – difficult feature of our complex social and economic landscape.

-As we uncover what’s happening across the UK, it’s clear that we need a far better understanding of local communities’ vulnerability to, and adaptive capacity for, economic change – which takes into account not just the impact of sudden shocks but the impact of long-term/historic economic transitions (including domestic migration) and the footprint it leaves in local communities.
+As we uncover what’s happening across the UK, it’s clear that we need a far better understanding of local communities’ vulnerability to, and adaptive capacity for, economic change – which takes into account not just the impact of sudden shocks but the impact of long-term and historic economic transitions (including domestic migration) and the footprint it leaves in local communities.

 Communities themselves also want a greater say in local economic planning.
 The Government’s own Planning white paper sets out that only 7% of people feel they can trust their government to implement a large-scale development which improves their well-being.
 This may as well be 0%.